 Think of your website as a blockbuster movie and the shopping cart checkout is the grand finale.
 It's where a minor tweak can transform you from an underdog to a superstar in the ecommerce world.

-We'll help you create an awareness of the most important aspects of your shopping cart checkout, helping you optimize your checkout flow for the best results possible.
+We'll help you understand the most critical aspects of your shopping cart checkout and help you optimize your checkout flow for the best possible results.

-The goal of an effective shopping cart is to make purchases effortless — even for the laziest humans on the planet.
+The goal of an effective shopping cart is to make purchases effortless — even for the laziest shoppers on the planet.

 Mistake #1: Your visual cues don’t command attention.
 If your site’s color scheme is blue and white, your notification should be something that contrasts.
 There is a reason Facebook notifications are red.

 Mistake #2: Your “check out now” area is hidden.
-When a visitor places an item into their cart, you would be missing out by not inserting a CTA that nudges them toward checkout.
-Creating a popup that shows cart contents and a “Pay now” option can greatly improve conversion.
+When a visitor places an item into their cart, you will miss out by not inserting a CTA that nudges them toward the checkout page.
+Creating a popup showing cart contents and a “Pay now” option improves the checkout experience and conversion.

 Once an item is in the cart, there are two routes you can take.

 Notify visitors they have added an item to their cart and let them continue scrolling around your site.
 This is usually what most online retailers use.
 This is a good strategy if you have a multi-item business and customers who typically buy more than one type of item at a time.
 By not disrupting their shopping process, they can buy more products.